HomeMy WebLinkAbout1956-10-08 PLANNING BOARD MEETING

 be signed bearing the endorsement "Lexing-

-ton Planning Board approval not rewired
+ton Planning Board approval not required

 under the subdivision control law.

-With reference to the plan accompanying
+with reference to the plan accompanying

 application #56-77 it was found that in adding a